AJGreaves/familyhub/testing.md

 4. **Go back button js would not work**
 - On my custom "permission denied" page, the "Go Back" button was designed to return the user to whichever page they were previously on.
-- Fix: Used an line script on the button in html.
+- Fix: Used inline script on the button in html.

 5. **Session variable not building url as expected**
 - For my logged in users I used a session variable to store their username and used this to construct urls for parts of the site they could only access when logged in.